joshterrill/realtime-gpx-route-generator/README.md

 Just replace `<YOUR API KEY HERE>` with your Google Maps geocode/javascript map API enabled key.

-If you don't have a file server to host it on and just want to run it locally:
+If you don't have a web server to host it on and just want to run it locally:

 ```bash
 npm i -g http-server